How to apply to clinical psychology graduate school ~

 Are you interested in a particular theory of psychotherapy?
 Are you interested in psychodynamic psychotherapy or psychoanalysis?
 Or, cognitive behavior therapy?
 Or, family systems theory?
 Or, something else?
-These are all important things to think about and to learn about before applying to clinical psychology graduate school for a Ph.D.
+These are important considerations in identifying to which sort of clinical programs you should apply.

 Although it is not required, for those interested in a career as a psychotherapist, it’s important to seek clinical experience.
 If you don’t like clinical work, there are many other areas in psychology that you might pursue.
 However, prior to undertaking the rigorous demands of a clinical psychology program, it’s important to find out whether you enjoy clinical work.